rust-lang/book/second-edition/nostarch/chapter15.md

 This way, a node will be able to refer to its parent node if it has one, but it does not own its parent.
-A parent node will be dropped even if it has child nodes referring to it, as long as it doesn't have a parent node as well.
-Now let's update `main` to look like Listing 15-20:
+A parent node will be dropped even if it has child nodes referring to it, as long as it doesn’t have a parent node as well.
+Now let’s update `main` to look like Listing 15-20:

 Filename: src/main.rs